open-edge-insights/eii-core/libs/EISMessageBus/README.md

 ### Go Binding

+> **IMPORTANT NOTE** It is assumed that you have compiled the C library for
+> the EIS Message Bus prior to attempting these steps.

 Since Go does not link to compiled libraries or use pre-installed built packages, you must add the EIS Message Bus Go binding to your `$GOPATH`.
 To do this execute the following command: